 To attend training as required by my eCommerce and/or my Banner Finance security profile.

-To create an eCommerce procedure for my event/department needs, which will include the University Cash Handling policies when when accepting cash, checks, or credit cards.
+To create an eCommerce procedure for my event/department needs, which will include the University Cash Handling policies when when accepting cash, checks, and credit cards.

 To follow University Procurement regulations when paying for items related to the event/program.